 Begin installing by lining up your first row of sod along a straight line, such as a sidewalk or fence.
 If you don’t have any straight lines in your yard, use a string stretched between two stakes as a reference.
 The subsequent rows should be laid in a “brickwork” fashion and not like a checkerboard.
 The brickwork pattern will minimize the seams lining up and will help create a more finished look.
 Use a sharp tool, such as a landscape knife, to cut the sod pieces as necessary to fill in irregular areas or gaps.
 The grass rows should fit snugly against one another without overlapping or leaving space between the pieces.

 It is vital to keep the grass moist as you lay it down.
-You should begin giving the planted grass water once you have installed about 200 square feet, either by turning on the irrigation in that zone or misting it with a garden hose.
+You should begin giving the planted grass water once you have installed about 200 square feet, either by turning on the irrigation in that zone or misting it with a garden hose, especially during hotter weather.
 Doing so will prevent the new grass from excessively drying out.
 This is particularly crucial during hot summer temperatures that will wilt fresh sod.
 Just make sure you do not flood areas that you have not yet installed in, as doing so can create a problematic workspace.

 Once the installation is complete, water the lawn thoroughly.
 Newly laid grass needs water immediately and daily.
 It will almost certainly die without it.
 For more information on watering your lawn, check out our irrigation page.

 Finally, after the initial watering and once the ground is firm but soft, fill a sod roller with water and go over your lawn several times.
 Many hardware stores such as Home Depot rent out sod rollers by the day at a minimal cost, and they are easily transported once water is drained.
 Rolling the sod helps mesh the seams created from the grass blocks, assists in root establishment by pressing the sod to the soil, removes air pockets, and evens out the ground.